 The added bonus with both these options and one of our top Iceland travel tips is you can prepare your own food and save even more!
 Make sure you check out budget supermarkets like Bónus or Krónan.

-2. Pack for the Conditions
+Pack for the Weather Conditions in Iceland

 Forget the hand luggage only packing when visiting Iceland.
 Especially with children.